Protectionism and National Security

 There’s an irony in the economics debate that strikes me every time I attempt to reconcile myself with the notions of free trade, globalism, and open borders – namely, that while our leaders thump their fists and beat the drums of national security, they do nothing of the sort in terms of job security.
 The very notion of protectionism sets off so many alarm bells, one gets the impression that protecting work is the worst of all evils that could befall this country.
 Free trade or no trade at all!

-Ironically, not only do many of these leaders beat their national security drums, they beat their nativist drums as well,although you still may not feel secure at all, you could even consider get some Security Guards in terms of your personal security.
+Ironically, not only do many of these leaders beat their national security drums, they beat their nativist drums as well.
 Exporting jobs is a good thing, while importing cheap labor is a bad thing.
 This doesn’t compute with me because the jobs we export tend to be really good jobs in manufacturing or service, whereas the jobs taken by imported illegal workers are generally rather bad jobs, often washing dishes or cooking in second-rate diners and fast food franchises.
 Odd that the loss of these jobs raises such a hue and cry while the loss of American manufacturing is hailed as progress.

 In any case, I think that Americans by and large would prefer to keep their good jobs and manufacturing base and national resources here in the States.
 This is one of those areas where the policies of the American leadership are 180 degrees in opposition to general sentiment.
 The only thing that has kept us all so pacified and in favor of the many-splendored promises of free trade and globalism, whilst watching our best blue collar jobs fade into history, have been the bubbles of the past few decades – tech, housing, etc. Now we’re suddenly come face to face with the disaster of economic policies that enrich the financier class and the executive class while cutting the working class out at their knees.